 2. Share Articles

 If you have a website and/or social media profiles, share relevant news with your followers.
 Consider what your customer base is considering at the time.
 For instance, in the winter, your customers might be thinking about energy conservation through their home heating system.
 If you come across an article about ways they can save on their energy bill this winter, share it and build on the trust you already had with the customer.
 You can look for relevant articles to share through your local news, Facebook and blogs from other contractors.
-You may additionally want to share the article on your own site through a blog post.
+You may additionally want to share the article on your own site through a blog post similar to how this home inspector does.

 3. Directory Listings